Flo Rida discography

-American rapper Flo Rida has released four studio albums, four extended plays, 40 singles as a lead artist (28 of which comprise featured appearances), twelve promotional singles, and 24 music videos.
+American rapper Flo Rida has released four studio albums, four extended plays, 44 singles as a lead artist (31 of which comprise featured appearances), twelve promotional singles and 24 music videos.
 Growing up in Florida, the state from which his name was derived, he was involved in a hip hop group in his teenage years.
-A solo demo recording initially met rejection from several label companies, but was eventually accepted by Poe Boy Entertainment, with whom Flo Rida was signed in 2006.
+A solo demo recording initially met rejection from several label companies, but was eventually accepted by Poe Boy Entertainment, with whom Flo Rida signed in 2006.

 His debut single "Low" featuring T-Pain was released in 2007 and reached number one in many countries, including Australia, Canada, Ireland, New Zealand and the United States.
 "Low" was featured on the track listing of the soundtrack to Step Up 2: The Streets, and stayed atop the Billboard Hot 100 for ten weeks, going on to be certified diamond by the Recording Industry Association of America (RIAA).
 The song was included on his debut album Mail on Sunday which peaked at number four on the Billboard 200 following its release in 2008.
 Following singles "Elevator" featuring Timbaland, and "In the Ayer" featuring will.i.am both peaked within the top twenty in the five aforementioned countries.
 In the same year, a collaboration with Jessica Mauboy on "Running Back" reached number three in Australia, and was certified double platinum there.